-(a) Employment Term.
+- (a) Employment Term.
 The Company hereby employs Executive to render services to the Company in the position and with the duties and responsibilities described in Section 1 for the period commencing on the Commencement Date and ending upon the earlier of (i) three (3) years from such date, and (ii) the date Executive's Employment is terminated in accordance with Subsection 5(b).
-This Agreement will automatically renew for annual one- year periods unless either party gives to the other written notice on or before May 1, 2007 or May 1 of each succeeding year, of such party's intent to modify, amend or terminate this Agreement according to the terms hereof.

-(b) Termination of Employment.
+This Agreement will automatically renew for annual one- year periods unless either party gives to the other written notice on or before May 1, 2007 or May 1 of each succeeding year, of such party's intent to modify, amend or terminate this Agreement according to the terms hereof. - (b) Termination of Employment.
 The Company may terminate the Executive's Employment at any time and for any reason (or no reason), and with or without Cause (as defined below), by giving the Executive 30 days' advance notice in writing.
-The Executive is Employment shall terminate automatically in the event of his death.
-The termination of the Executive's Employment shall not limit or otherwise affect his obligations under Section 7.

-(c) Rights Upon Termination.
+The Executive may terminate his Employment by giving the Company 30 days' advance notice in writing.
+The Executive's Employment shall terminate automatically in the event of his death.
+The termination of the Executive's Employment shall not limit or otherwise affect his obligations under Section 7. - (c) Rights Upon Termination.
 Upon Executive's voluntary termination of employment or the Company's termination of Executive's employment for Cause, Executive shall only be entitled to the compensation, benefits and reimbursements described in Sections 1 2, and 3 for the period preceding the effective date of the termination and no other benefits.
-Upon the Company's termination of Executive's employment other than for Cause, Executive shall only be entitled to the compensation, benefits and reimbursements described in Sections 1, 2, and 3 for the period preceding the effective date of the termination and no other benefits.
 Upon the Company's termination of Executive's employment other than for Cause, Executive shall only be entitled to the compensation, benefits and reimbursements described in Sections 1, 2, and 3 for the period preceding the effective date of the termination and the severance pay benefits described in Section 6.
 The payments under this Agreement shall fully discharge all responsibilities of the Company to Executive.
-This Agreement shall terminate when all obligations of the parties hereunder have been satisfied.
+This Agreement shall terminate when all obligations of the parties hereunder have been satisfied. - (d) RIGHTS UPON DEATH OR DISABILITY.

-(d) Rights Upon Death or Disability.
 If Executive's Employment ends due to death, Executive's estate shall be entitled to receive an amount equal to his earned but unpaid sales commissions as of the time his death occurred.
 If Executive's Employment ends due to Permanent Disability (as such term is defined below), Executive shall be entitled to receive an amount equal to his earned but unpaid sales commissions as of the time his employment ended and the Consolidated Omnibus Budget Reconciliation Act ("COBRA") benefits described in the next sentence.
 If Executive or his personal representative elects to continue health insurance coverage under COBRA for Executive and his dependents following the termination of his employment, then the Company will pay the monthly premium under COBRA until the earliest of (a) the close of the 24-month period following the termination of his employment, (b) the expiration of his continuation coverage under COBRA or (c) the date he becomes eligible for substantially equivalent health insurance coverage in connection with new employment